-Register for the First of a Three-Part series starting October 12th at the library.
-Registration is for in-person only.
-For those who prefer, live stream will be available on the library’s Facebook page.
-The Learn and Live program is a new initiative that arose from one of the recommendations of the Town of Niagara-on-the-Lake Community Wellness Committee.
-A small Steering Committee of local people has been meeting since the spring of 2021 to develop this initiative; the program will present a curriculum of themed seminars and discussion groups around a variety of topics delivered over a period of several months.
+A small steering committee of local people has been meeting since the spring of 2021 to develop this initiative; the program will present a curriculum of themed seminars and discussion groups around a variety of topics delivered over a period of several months.
 The Learn & Live program will be integrated with other programming offered by the NOTL Public Library.

-October 12 – THE EMOTIONAL WELLNESS OF LEARNING Learning is our most powerful tool with which to reach emotional wellness.
-Even in the best of times, money, food, and employment insecurities, housing problems, and family turmoil are just a few of the threats that can leave us feeling anxious and depressed.
-These feelings are often worsened significantly during times of socio-political upheaval, climate change and global pandemic.
 Dr. Clavier acknowledges that we may not be able to eradicate such threats.
-But he will introduce effective neuroscience-based learning strategies that identify and challenge the negative self-images and attitudes that the threats can engender.
-Importantly, these strategies can be learned in early childhood; and by rewarding healthy brain functioning, they work for people of all ages.
-Learning is the gift that frees people to change their minds about their personal situations and gives them hope that things can indeed improve.
-Dr. Ron Clavier’s career as Brain Scientist served as the basis of his ongoing practice as a Registered Clinical Psychologist.
-He lives in Niagara-on-the-Lake, and divides his free time among: his family; his art studio; and his native ravine garden.
+But he will introduce effective neuroscience-based learning strategies that identify and challenge the negative self-images and attitudes that these threats can engender.
+Importantly, these strategies can be learned in early childhood; by rewarding healthy brain functioning, they work for people of all ages.
+Learning is the gift that frees people to change their minds about their personal situations and gives them hope that things can, indeed, improve.

-December 14 – AGING WELL What is healthy aging?
+Dr. Thrall, geriatrician at Niagara Health and an Assistant Professor, Niagara Regional Campus, McMaster’s Michael G. DeGroote School of Medicine, will address questions including: What is healthy aging?
 What does it look like?
-Can we stave off frailty, dependency, and cognitive impairment or are they inevitable?
-What can you do to help you age well?
-Come and hear what a physician who specializes in the care of complex older adults has to say about these important questions.
-Dr. Sam Thrall is a Geriatrician at Niagara Health and an Assistant Professor at the Niagara Regional Campus of the Michael G. DeGroote School of Medicine at McMaster University.
-His passion is to promote and implement evidenced-based models of care for older adults and age-friendly care practices in the clinical milieu.
+Can we stave off frailty, dependency, and cognitive impairment, or are they inevitable?
+What can you do to age well?
+Come and hear what a physician, who specializes in the care of older adults with complex issues, has to say about these important questions.